OpenSILEX/opensilex/README.md

 ## Skip Vue js build parts

-This could be usefull if you work only on web services to speed up build.
+This could be useful if you work only on web services to speed up build.

 ```
 mvn install -DskipFrontBuild